rprakashg/cf-templates/s3-for-static-website-hosting-with-cf/README.md

 # s3-for-static-website-hosting-with-cf
-This template can be used to host a static website generated using hugo or jekyll.
-Template provisions an S3 bucket configured for static website hosting where the content can be stored as well as a cloudfront distribution configured with S3 Origin and creates a bucket policy on the S3 bucket to grant read only rights to content stored in S3 bucket for Cloud front Origin Access Identity (OAI).
-Additionally template also provisions a hosted zone for the web site domain and creates a DNS A Record to map to cloudfront distribution
+This template can be used to provision resources required to host a static website generated using hugo or jekyll.
+Template provisions an S3 bucket where the web site content can be stored and configures it for static website hosting as well as a cloudfront distribution configured with S3 Origin and creates a bucket policy on the S3 bucket to grant read only rights to content stored in S3 bucket to Cloud front Origin Access Identity (OAI).
+Additionally template also provisions a Route 53 hosted zone for the web site domain and creates a DNS A Record to map to cloudfront distribution

 ## Parameters
-Follow parameters need to be passed when creating the stack
+Following parameters need to be passed when creating the stack

 Parameter Name                      |   Purpose
 ------------------------------      |   -----------------------------------------------------------------------